RBF Weighted Hyper-Involution for RGB-D Object Detection

-More importantly, Equation \ref{eq:3} calculation does not add any extra parameter to equation \ref{eq:2}.
+More importantly, Equation \ref{eq:3} calculation does not add any extra parameter to Equation \ref{eq:2}.
 Furthermore, it is important to know that almost all the RGB-D datasets used for this research rely on different existing algorithms to deal with missing depth pixel values.
-For example, NYU Depth v2 uses in-painting algorithm \cite{levin2004colorization} while SUN RGBD uses a different depth map improvement algorithm to estimate missing depth values \cite {song2015sun}.
+For example, NYU Depth v2 uses an in-painting algorithm \cite{levin2004colorization} while SUN RGBD uses a different depth map improvement algorithm to estimate missing depth values \cite {song2015sun}.
 Therefore, this equation is not affected by missing depth pixels.
-Note that the hyper-involution shown in Figure \ref{MainModel} in our main object detection algorithm has the same filter generation technique like the depth aware hyper-involution but does not have the depth aware part $\mathbf{W}_{m+\lfloor \frac{F}{2} \rfloor, n+\lfloor \frac{F}{2} \rfloor}^{i, j}$ since it is used to extract complementary semantic features from depth map.
+Note that the hyper-involution shown in Figure \ref{MainModel} in our main object detection algorithm uses the same filter generation technique as the depth aware hyper-involution.
+However, it omits the depth aware component $\mathbf{W}_{m+\lfloor \frac{F}{2} \rfloor, n+\lfloor \frac{F}{2} \rfloor}^{i, j}$ since it is specifically used to extract complementary semantic features from the depth map.